matcha-ai/matcha/docs/tensor/comparing.md

 > `max(const tensor& a, int axis)` \
 > `max(const tensor& a)`

-Finds maximum value in given tensor along given axis (negative axis values go from back).
+Finds the maximum value in given tensor along given axis (negative axis values go from back).
 The output tensor has rank `a.rank() - 1`.
 If no axis is specified, global fold is performed.
 The output tensor will be a single scalar (i.e. have rank `0`).

 ## min